-- The brewhouse is entirely heated by coal fire, and it takes approximately 400kg of coal for each brewing session
+- The brewhouse is entirely heated by coal fire, and it takes approximately 400kg of coal for each brewing session.

-- The two koelschips are oriented east to west, and each have a capacity of 30HL each, which generally contain approximately 40-45HL after cooling and evaporation
+- The two koelschips are oriented east to west, and each have a capacity of 30HL each, which generally contain approximately 40-45HL after cooling and evaporation.

-- The sweetener used is pure white sugar
+- The sweetener used is pure white sugar.

 - Fruit juice is added at the time of bottling.

-- Bottles are flash pasteurized
+- Bottles are flash pasteurized.

 - The hops used are Aurora hops in pellet form.

-De Troch uses barrels that range in age from brand new to over 50 years old.
+- Barrels range in age from brand new to over 50 years old.
 As of 2015 they have approximately three-hundred 650 liter barrels and approximately seventy 225 liter barrels.
 Newer barrels come from Portugal.
 There are future plans to install new foeders as well.